ignatovmg/NRGmin/README.md

 3. The binary is in `build/nrgmin`

+4. If you want to build with OpenMP, add `-DOPENMP=ON` to `cmake` command, it will create additional executable `build/nrgmin.omp`. `--num-threads` controls the number of OpenMP threads.

 ## How to run

 Full list of parameters can be viewed by running  `./nrgmin -h`